-You may have that OMG moment where you realize you want a new logo, brochure or website for your business.
-And want it done ASAP!
+With a deadline looming, you suddenly realize you need a new logo, brochure or website for your business.

 Designer’s ARE Business Owners